-SECT.
-11. Be it enacted, and it is hereby enacted by the Representatives of the Freemen of the commonwealth of Pennsylvania, in General Assembly met, and by the authority of the same, That, from When there and after the publication of this act, if any person, who, at the time shall be an escheat, of his or her death, was seized or possessed of any real or personal estate within this commonwealth, die intestate, without heirs or any known kindred, such estate shall escheat to the commonwealth, subject to all legal demands on the same; provided that no escheat of real estate, for want of heirs, shall be, where brothers or sisters of the half blood, or father or mother, or grandfather or grandmother of the deceased, survive, to take the same, but that such brother and brothers, sister and sisters, by equal portions, if there be more than one, or, in default thereof, such father, or, in default of him, such mother, or, in default thereof, such grandfather, or, in default of him, such grandmother, shall inherit and hold the same estate in fee simple.
+[Section I.] (Section II.
+P. L.) Be it enacted and it is hereby enacted by the Representatives of the Freemen of the Commonwealth of Pennsylvania in General Assembly met and by the authority of the same.
+That from and after the publication of this act if any person who at the time of his or their death was seized or possessed of any real or personal estate within this commonwealth, die intestate without heirs or any known kindred, such estate shall escheat to the commonwealth, subject to all legal demands on the same.
+Provided, That no escheat of real estate for want of heirs shall be where brothers or sisters of the half blood or father or mother or grandfather or grandmother of the deceased survive to take the same, but that such brother and brothers, sister and sisters by equal portions if there be more than one or in default thereof, such father or in default of him such mother or in default thereof such grandfather, or in default of him such grandmother, shall inherit and hold the same estate in fee simple.